 To demand the establishment of elders, is at once to plunge oneself into all sorts of questions on the subject of their establishment; our powerlessness must be hidden under fine phrases;

-| I have no objection to the flock being called &#8220;church,&#8221; save the fear that, in imitation of ancient dissent, the idea might be allowed that it is the church of the place.
+¦ I have no objection to the flock being called "church," save the fear that, in imitation of ancient dissent, the idea might be allowed that it is the church of the place.
 The word recognizes all the Christians of one place as forming the church of that place.

 {226}